Extra Care Housing - Fit for the Future

 Acknowledging these problems and taking account of the Island's changing demographics and the views expressed by older people in our community, the Housing Department, in conjunction with the Health and Social Services Department, recommended that the best option for the residents and the States alike, was to demolish the old care homes and to build new purpose-built 'extra care' accommodation on the same sites.

-These one and two bed flats are for rental and partial ownership by a wide range of people who need care and support to live independent lives.
+These one and two bed 'extra care' flats are for rental and partial ownership by a wide range of people who need care and support to live independent lives.
 This 'extra care' housing provides 24 hour on-site care and support services to meet the individual resident's needs.

 These changes have not happened overnight.
 Phase 1 of each project was given States' approval in 2011.